collinss/Cinnamon-Sticky-Notes/README.md

     Remove about dialog for 2.4 compatibility
     Remove show button and change icon for hide
     Change themes to match new Mint-x colors
+    Allow themes to be chosen at random on note creation